Whoopi Goldberg: Personal life

-Acting credits
+Acting credits and awards

-Awards and honors

-Having acted in over 150 films, Goldberg is one of the 17 people to achieve the EGOT, having won the four major American awards for professional entertainers: an Emmy (Television), a Grammy (Music), an Oscar (Film), and a Tony (Theater).
+Having acted in over 150 films, Goldberg is one of the 19 people to achieve the EGOT, having won the four major American awards for professional entertainers: an Emmy (Television), a Grammy (Music), an Oscar (Film), and a Tony (Theater).
 She is the first black woman to have achieved all four awards.

-Goldberg has received two Academy Award nominations, for The Color Purple and Ghost, winning for Ghost.
+Goldberg has received two Academy Award nominations, for The Color Purple and Ghost (winning for Ghost).
 She is the first African-American actor to have received Academy Award nominations for both Best Actress and Best Supporting Actress.
-She has received three Golden Globe nominations, winning two (Best Actress in 1986 for The Color Purple, and Best Supporting Actress in 1991 for Ghost).
+She has received three Golden Globe Award nominations, winning two (Best Actress in 1986 for The Color Purple, and Best Supporting Actress in 1991 for Ghost).
 For Ghost, she also won a BAFTA Award for Best Actress in a Supporting Role in 1991.

-She won a Grammy Award for Best Comedy Recording in 1985 for "Whoopi Goldberg: Direct from Broadway", becoming only the second solo woman performer—not part of a duo or team—at the time to receive the award, and the first African-American woman.
+She won a Grammy Award for Best Comedy Recording in 1985 for Whoopi Goldberg: Original Broadway Show Recording, becoming only the second solo woman performer—not part of a duo or team—to receive the award, and the first African-American woman.
 Goldberg is one of only three single women performers to receive that award.
 She won a Tony Award in 2002 as a producer of the Broadway musical Thoroughly Modern Millie.
-She has received eight Daytime Emmy nominations, winning two.
-She has received nine Primetime Emmy nominations.
+She has received eight Daytime Emmy Award nominations, winning two.
+She has received nine Primetime Emmy Award nominations.
 In 2009, Goldberg won the Daytime Emmy Award for Outstanding Talk Show Host for her work on The View.
 She shared the award with her then co-hosts Joy Behar, Sherri Shepherd, Elisabeth Hasselbeck, and Barbara Walters.

 Goldberg is the recipient of the 1985 Drama Desk Award for Outstanding One-Person Show for her solo performance on Broadway.
 She has won three People's Choice Awards.
 She has been nominated for five American Comedy Awards with two wins (Funniest Supporting Actress in 1991 for Ghost and Funniest Actress in 1993 for Sister Act).
 She was the three-time (and inaugural) winner of the Kids' Choice Award for Favorite Movie Actress.
 In 2001, she became the first African-American female to receive the Mark Twain Prize for American Humor.

 In 1990, Goldberg was officially named an honorary member of the Harlem Globetrotters exhibition basketball team by the members.
 In 1999, she received the Gay and Lesbian Alliance Against Defamation Vanguard Award for her continued work in supporting the gay and lesbian community, as well as the Women in Film Crystal Award for outstanding women who, through their endurance and the excellence of their work, have helped to expand the role of women within the entertainment industry.
 In July 2010, the Ride of Fame honored Goldberg with a double-decker tour bus in New York City for her life's achievements.
 In 2017, Goldberg was named a Disney Legend for her contributions to the Walt Disney Company.